 Thanks to these files I was able to modify the following:

-- Modify container elements of Sensei pages to match the classes and ids used in the theme.
+- Container elements of Sensei pages to match the classes and ids used in the theme.

-- Modify the ‘add to cart’ button not only adding a course to the cart, but also redirecting the user to the checkout page to finish the purchase immediately.
-Basically the route must be similar to http://website.com/checkout-page/?add-to-cart=PRODUCT-ID.
+- The add to cart button not only adding a course to the cart, but also redirecting the user to the checkout page to finish the purchase immediately.
+Basically the route must be similar to

 Selling different packs

 This platform would be launched along with my Creación de temas WordPress profesionales course which had a unique characteristic: It had to be sold in different packages at different prices with each package giving access to different contents.